 By using a combination of offering add-on services as well as trading up customers to a premium, higher-priced, service, you can significantly increase the value of each customer visit.
 This can have a tremendous impact on your business.

-What salon owners often overlook is also price increases.
-All business increases their prices regularly, typically once per year.
-That’s simply just how the economy works.
-People continuously earn more, and businesses charge more for their products and service.
+What salon owners often overlook is price increases.
+All businesses increase their prices regularly, typically once per year.
+That’s how the economy works: People continuously earn more, and businesses charge more for their products and services.

-Too often I see salon managers being hesitant to increase their service prices.
+Too often, salon managers are hesitant to increase their service prices.
 A worry can be that their loyal customers will be upset as you are now charging more.

 But people understand this, it’s how the world works.
 And if you’re not increasing your prices, your profit margins will over time decrease.
 As your suppliers will increase their prices and your staff will demand higher salaries.